sastutorials/sastutorials.github.io/tutorials/basics_manip.md

 RUN;
 ```

-While this is the syntax for creating an *informat* with the PROC FORMAT:
+While this is the syntax for creating an *informat*:

 ```
 PROC FORMAT;